auRose94/nim-bgfx/README.md

   10. You are free to send improvements but you should;
     * Make sure it matches how things operate on the C++ or C of the library.
     * Make sure that the code is readable.
     * Note that there is no need to include documentation.
-(Unless it is necessary)
+(Unless necessary)
     * Make sure it works on the latest stable version of nim.
   11. Only [nimrod-glfw](https://github.com/Halsys/nimrod-glfw) is known to hook up correctly with this because it is the only one supplying platform functions.